-Tz'utujil is a K'ichean Mayan language spoken in several municipalities in the vicinity of Lake Atitlán, Guatemala.
-The present investigation will focus on an under-described dialect of Tz'utujil spoken in the town of Santiago Atitlán by around 63,200 of speakers (Eberhard, Simons & Fenning 2019).
-While there exist two published grammars of Tz'utujil, neither focuses on STz'.
+Tz'utujil is a K'ichean Mayan language spoken in several municipalities in the vicinity of Lake Atitlán, Guatemala.2 The present investigation will focus on an under-described dialect of Tz'utujil spoken in the town of Santiago Atitlán3 by around 63,200 of speakers (Eberhard et al., 2019).4 While there exist two published grammars of Tz'utujil, neither focuses on STz'.
+Dayley

-&lt;sup>2 We use the official spelling for the language used by the Academia de Lenguas Mayas de Guatemala (ALMG).
+2 We use the official spelling for the language used by the Academia de Lenguas Mayas de Guatemala (ALMG).
 Other scholars might use other spellings.
 For instance, the language is spelled Tz'utujiil by García Ixmatá (1997).

-&lt;sup>3 O-Brien Rothe 2015, a study of traditional Santiago Atitlán ritual songs and music, refers to the language as Atiteco.
+3 O-Brien Rothe 2015, a study of traditional Santiago Atitlán ritual songs and music, refers to the language as Atiteco.
 Atiteco is the Spanish demonym used by some Santiago inhabitants.
 We refer to the language simply as STz'.

-&lt;sup>4 Ethnologue reports that Eastern Tz'utujil (which includes STz') is in vigorous use.
-In carrying out fieldwork in Santiago, we have noticed that the language appears to be in broad use by adults, and it is not uncommon to hear children using it as well.
-However, in our consultants' family, the language has not been passed on to children, who have shifted to Spanish completely.
-This situation highlights that even though the language is reported to be in vigorous use, there is an
+4 Ethnologue reports that Eastern Tz'utujil (which includes STz') is in vigorous use.
+In carrying out fieldwork in Santiago, we have noticed that the language appears to be in broad use

-Dayley (1985) describes the dialect of San Juan la Laguna, only briefly comparing the phonology of that dialect with the phonology of STz'.
+(1985) describes the dialect of San Juan la Laguna, only briefly comparing the phonology of that dialect with the phonology of STz'.
 García Ixmatá (1997) discusses the San Pedro la Laguna dialect only.
 Neither source, however, delves at length into optional agreement, which we turn to now.